 - Government and nonprofit accounting

-How Do EA and CPA Salaries Compare?
+How do EA and CPA salaries compare?

-- Enrolled Agents: Entry-level EAs typically earn $45,000 – $60,000.
-Mid-career EAs average $55,000 – $80,000.
-Experienced EAs and practice owners can earn $100,000 – $200,000+, especially those specializing in IRS representation, international tax, or high-net-worth individual tax planning.
-EAs in major metropolitan areas or those with niche expertise command premium rates.
+- Enrolled Agents: Entry-level EAs typically earn $45,000 to $60,000.
+Mid-career EAs average $55,000 to $80,000.
+Experienced EAs and practice owners can earn $100,000 to $200,000+, especially those who specialize in IRS representation, international tax, or high-net-worth planning.
+EAs in major metro areas or with niche expertise command premium rates.

-- CPAs: Entry-level CPAs typically earn $55,000 – $70,000.
-Mid-career CPAs average $65,000 – $95,000.
-Senior CPAs, partners at accounting firms, and CFOs can earn $150,000 – $300,000+.
-Big Four accounting firm partners can exceed $500,000 in total compensation.
+- CPAs: Entry-level CPAs typically earn $55,000 to $70,000.
+Mid-career CPAs average $65,000 to $95,000.
+Senior CPAs, firm partners, and CFOs can earn $150,000 to $300,000+.
+Big Four partners can exceed $500,000 in total compensation.

-Can You Hold Both EA and CPA Certifications?
+Can you hold both EA and CPA certifications?

 - Running a full-service accounting practice that offers tax, audit, and advisory services